Global weak solutions to the isentropic compressible Navier-Stokes equations with vacuum and unbounded density in a half-plane under Dirichlet boundary conditions: Introduction

-It is worth noting that the propagation of an $L^\infty$ bound for the density relies crucially on the algebraic structure of the effective viscous flux (see \cite{Hoff02}). \textit{To overcome the intrinsic obstacles associated with Dirichlet boundary conditions, it may therefore be necessary to move beyond the classical isentropic framework and to consider regimes in which this structural quantity no longer plays a decisive role}.
+It is worth noting that the propagation of an $L^\infty$ bound for the density relies crucially on the algebraic structure of the effective viscous flux (see \cite{Hoff02}). \textit{To overcome the intrinsic obstacles associated with Dirichlet boundary conditions, it may therefore be necessary to move beyond the classical isentropic framework and consider regimes in which this structural quantity no longer plays a central role}.
 In this spirit, Bresch and Burtea \cite{BB23} established global weak solutions on the torus $\mathbb{T}^N$ for compressible flows with an anisotropic viscous stress tensor, requiring only an $L^p$ bound on the density instead of the stronger $L^\infty$ condition.
 Their strategy bypasses the need for regularity gain from the effective viscous flux and thus suggests a potential pathway for addressing the isentropic no-slip problem.
+Nevertheless, the presence of physical boundaries introduces additional difficulties: density irregularities near the boundary may interact with the boundary in a singular way, potentially leading to loss of transversality and cusp-like tangencies of transported discontinuity interfaces \cite{HP09,HP12}.
 On the other hand, the existence of a unique global strong solution in $\mathbb{R}^3$ with far-field vacuum was recently obtained in \cite{W25} under a smallness assumption on a scaling-invariant quantity, with the analysis relying on the propagation of an additional $L^{2\gamma}$ bound for the density. \textit{From a functional analytic perspective, an intermediate $L^p$ regularity with $\gamma < p < \infty$ places the pressure $P(\rho)=a\rho^\gamma$ in a Lebesgue space that lies strictly between the $L^1$ setting of the Lions--Feireisl theory and the $L^\infty$ framework of Hoff}.
 This level of spatial integrability provides access to hidden decay information at infinity, which may be instrumental in the treatment of far-field vacuum.